 You might be alive today thanks to medical science, but for day-to-day life, that’s what you were made for.

-You need to find a physical, almost automatic activity that allows you to dream lucidly.
+You need to find a physical, almost automatic activity allowing you to dream lucidly.

 When it comes to types of activities, there are a number of candidates.
 We’ll have lots of suggestions in an upcoming e-book.
 For now, we’ll limit it to one very good suggestion.
 Shooting hoops.